 - If you have another device, see if you can connect your carrier's network with it in that location.

 - Verify that your account is active and in good standing.

 - Make sure there are no outages in your area.

-- Check that your device is not blocked from receiving cellular services and set up with the right data plan.
+- Check that your device isn't blocked from receiving cellular services and is set up with the right data plan.

 - Update your iPhone or iPad to the latest version of iOS.

 If you still can't connect to a cellular network, and have confirmed with your carrier that there isn't an issue with your account or network, try restoring your device.

 If you can connect to 3G but not 4G LTE

 Make sure that your device is compatible with LTE.
 Go to Settings > Cellular > Enable LTE.
 Identify your iPhone and compare its model number with the list of supported LTE carriers for your country or location.
 Or identify your iPad and compare its model number with the list of supported LTE carriers for your country location.
 LTE options might vary depending on your carrier's network.